AdaCore/training_material/courses/spark_essentials/100_advanced_proof/03-loops.rst

 .. container:: speakernote

    We don't use "(for all K in J+1 ..
-T'Last =>" here, as that could lead to an index overflow.
+T'Last =>" here, as that could lead to an index overflow
-   Hence the use of an if-expression.
+   Hence the use of an if-expression

 ---------------------------
 Classical Loop Invariants